AinaT9/FinalProject/README.md

         - AlphaSagittal/  Contains projections and rotating MIP of the Sagittal Plane with the masks.
         - Coronal/  Contains projections and rotating MIP of the Coronal Plane.
         - Sagittal/  Contains projections and rotating MIP of the Sagittal Plane.
+- gif_frames/ Contain the gif related to the segmentation

 ## Objectives Completed
 -   OBJECTIVE 1 -> Completed
--   OBJECTIVE 2 -> In Progress
+-   OBJECTIVE 2 -> Almost done
--   OBJECTIVE 3 -> TO DO
+-   OBJECTIVE 3 -> Completed